frejs/fre/README.md

 - **Concurrent with Fiber** — This is an amazing idea, which implements the coroutine scheduler in JavaScript, and the rendering is asynchronous, which supports Time slicing and Suspense.

-- **Highly-optimized algorithm** — Fre has a better reconciliation algorithm, which traverses from both ends with O (n) complexity, and supports keyed.
+- **Highly-optimized algorithm** — Fre has a better reconciliation algorithm, which traverses from right to left with pre-processing, and supports keyed.

 - **Do more with less** — After tree shaking, project of hello world is only 2KB, but it has most features, virtual DOM, hooks API, Fragment, ErrorBoundary and more.